 2. Another label to look for is the Detox Project’s Glyphosate Residue Free.
 It offers extra assurance that a product does not contain glyphosate.
 For a list of Glyphosate Residue free – Certified Products click here.

 If you are an oat milk lover as I am, Oatly! milk carries the Glyphosate Residue Free certification by The Detox Project.
 With other oat milks do your research as oats have shown high residue of glyphosate in recent studies.

-3. The EWG has a Shoppers Guide to Pesticides in Produce.
+3. For more check out this EWG's Shoppers Guide to Pesticides in Produce!